Integrality of Hecke eigenvalues and the growth of Hecke fields: Introduction

 \section{Introduction}

 Hecke operators and their eigenvalues play pivotal roles in number theory connecting arithmetic objects with automorphic ones.
 It is well known that Hecke eigenvalues for holomorphic elliptic modular forms are algebraic integers.
 Shimura \cite{Shimura} gave such integrality of Hecke eigenvalues for holomorphic Hilbert modular forms of parallel weight.
 Integrality can be applicable and indispensable to estimate the growth of Hecke fields of elliptic modular forms as in Serre \cite{Serre}.
 Although such integrality was proved in special settings, there is no literature on such integrality in a general setting.
-For example, the case of Hilbert modular forms of {\it non-parallel} weight, and of {\it vector-valued} Siegel modular forms of {\it level $\Gamma(N)$} (the principal congruence subgroup) have not been treated.
+For example, the case of Hilbert modular forms of {\it non-parallel and non-paritious} weight, and of {\it vector-valued} Siegel modular forms of {\it level $\Gamma(N)$} (the principal congruence subgroup) have not been treated.

-In this paper, we give the integrality of Hecke eigenvalues for holomorphic Hilbert modular forms and holomorphic Siegel modular forms.
+In this paper, we give the integrality of Hecke eigenvalues for holomorphic Hilbert modular forms and holomorphic Siegel modular forms in a general setting.
 Moreover, we apply our integrality results to the growth of the fields of rationality of cuspidal automorphic representations of $\GL_{2d}(\AA_\QQ)$ with a prime number $d$ and of $\Sp_{2n}(\AA_\QQ)$ for any $n\ge 2$.